mcchris1/frontend-game/README.md

 # Cocktail Overflow

 #### Herein lies a flashcard app that matches an endless array of cocktails to their respective specs, the single most critical key-value pair to making cocktails.
-Flashcards are a learning tool for memory retention.
-Much like an event listener, a cocktail should contain no more than three parameteres.
+Flashcards are a tool for memory retention.
+Cocktails are a tool for memory destruction.
+Much like event listeners, cocktails should contain no more than three parameteres.
 ---

 ![Wah](/img/MCToBeKind.jpeg)
 #### Buttons are images.
 Images are buttons.
 Unless it's the background of the flashcard div.
 That's not a button.
-#### Also, one of them is dead, since as the time of this writing its intended function to log flashcards of the user's choosing isn't being expressed, i.e. working.
+#### Also, the one that is not a baby is dead, since as the time of this writing its intended function to log flashcards of the user's choosing isn't being logged properly or expressed.
 ---

+### User's story

-**User's story**: As an itinerant bartender, I want to view a randomized set of cocktails to test my knowledge.
+#### As an itinerant bartender, I want to view a randomized set of cocktails to test my knowledge.
 A simple thumbnail for each cocktail would help memorization.
 The main ingredients and measurements (i.e. "specs") are the important data to test, along with maybe glassware and mixing method.

 #### I'll want to access the app on a large screen for casual study in  between jobs and on a mobile device as I'm waiting to interview and showcase my knowledge.
 The cleaner and more _minimalist_ the interface the better.
 ---

 #### With respect to user's preference for scaled back functionality, app forgoes a keyboard-functionality, as it wouldn't make sense, especially on a handheld device.
 ---

 - Languages used: HTML, CSS, JS